 Under the base scenario no change in the current levels of government operations or in public expenditures or programs has been assumed.
 However, in light of overseas travel restrictions, expenditures planned for government travel and medical referrals have been reprogrammed to support the health response.
 The impact of the mitigation effort and additional expenditures are discussed in the next section.

-The Mitigation Program, CROSS, and U.S. CARES Act, and Financing
+The Mitigation Program, CROSS, and U.S. CARES Act, and Financing month period through the end of January 2021.
+The law provided a variety of programs to mitigate the impact of the COVID-19 pandemic:

 The CROSS Act